-The physical practices of Ashtanga Yoga are designed to keep the body healthy, stress free, and disease free.
+The physical practices of Yoga are designed to keep the body healthy, stress free, and disease free.
 The practice focuses on using deep breathing techniques (removing stress) in synchronicity with our body movement.
 This moving and breathing creates health at a cellular level — by circulating blood, lymph, neurons, hormones, etc. to every cell in our body, while removing toxins that make cells mutate or sick the body becomes healthy and free of disease.
 Creating health from the “root” or from a cellular level is preventative medicine at its best!
 The postures internally cleanse the organs to keep us healthy, disease free, and functioning well.
 Once the body is free of disease and pain, we can begin our work on the deeper aspects of yoga.
-We provide INDIVIDUALIZED instruction of the practice of yoga in a warm, safe, and encouraging atmosphere
+We provide INDIVIDUALIZED instruction of the practice of yoga in a warm, safe, and encouraging atmosphere.

-BeFit Yoga in-person Group Classes at Mending Roots Wellness
+BeFit Yoga Classes at Mending Roots Wellness

 Mending Roots Wellness Center is Located at: 2138 Market Street, Camp Hill.
 717/850-7120